What's the best chainsaw bar?

 A well-designed bar (and one that’s chosen according to how it should be used) will reduce the oil requirements of the chain, saving you money in the long run if you intend to be a regular chainsaw user.

-But if you are just here to find out what the best replacement bar is, there's pretty much two real choices which you really won't regret.
+But if you are just here to find out what the best replacement bar is, there are pretty much two real choices which you really won't regret.

 Oregan is the hot name in bars and other chainsaw parts across the world.
 Many branded saws will come with Oregon bars, such is their renown.
 If your chainsaw came with an Oregan bar, you should simply replace 'like for like'.
 It will fit your Husqvarna, Craftsman or Poulan saw with no complaints (Oregon does oil for the bar and chain too).